-Quick Answer: When Does Test Automation Pay Off?
+Quick Answer: When Does Test Automation ROI Turn Positive?

 A Practical Test Automation ROI Formula